What measures has the EU taken in response to the Russian invasion of Ukraine?

 Humanitarian and military support

-In addition to receiving refugees and imposing sanctions on Russia, the EU and its member states have provided humanitarian support to Ukraine, including material support through the European Civil Protection Mechanism and military support through the European Peace Facility.
-By the end of March 2024 the EU had provided € 926 million for humanitarian support for citizens affected by the war.
-Of this amount, € 860 million is intended for Ukraine and €66 million for Ukrainians who have fled to neighbouring Modova.
-As at 23 April 2024 total EU support to the Ukraine military and to protect the civilian population amounted to € 11.1 billion.
+In addition to receiving refugees and imposing sanctions on Russia, the EU and its member states have provided humanitarian support and civil protection to Ukraine.
+The Union civil protection measure allows the EU to award €970 billion in aid until October 2024.
+By the end of October 2024 the EU had provided € 966 million for humanitarian support for citizens affected by the war.
+Of this amount, € 895 million is intended for Ukraine and €71 million for Ukrainians who have fled to neighbouring Moldova.
+As at October 2024 total EU support to the Ukraine military and to protect the civilian population amounted to € 11.1 billion.

 On 17 October 2022 the Council launched a military assistance mission for Ukraine (European Union Assistance Mission Ukraine; EUMAM).
 Its aim is to enhance the military capability of the Ukrainian armed forces to defend Ukraine’s territorial integrity and sovereignty within its internationally recognised borders, as well as to protect the civilian population.
 The mission was launched on 15 November 2022.
 It is financed through the European Peace Facility.
+Until October 2024, total funding amounts to €362 million.

 More information: